Carapacik/swagger_parser/swagger_parser/README.md

   # Optional (dart & freezed only).
 Set 'true' to use Freezed 3.x code generation syntax.
   # Set 'false' to maintain compatibility with Freezed 2.x.
   use_freezed3: false

+  # DART ONLY
+  # Optional.
+Set `true` to use MultipartFile instead of File as argument type for file parameters.
+  use_multipart_file: false
 ```

 For multiple schemes: